 #FightForTheBrain Campaign

 There is both progress and potential in using cell and gene therapy to treat brain cancer.
-This is why Alliance for Cancer Gene Therapy (ACGT) created the #FightForTheBrain campaign in 2023 to raise awareness of how cell and gene therapy may help save the lives of brain cancer patients.
+This is why Alliance for Cancer Gene Therapy (ACGT) created the #FightForTheBrain campaign to raise awareness of how cell and gene therapy may help save the lives of brain cancer patients.

 The campaign aligns with Brain Cancer Awareness Month (May) and highlights recent advancements in the field of cell and gene therapy.